Subject: Cycling Myths

 protection from the sun as well as some airflow around the head.

 Myth: You need to let the air out of your tires before shipping your bike on an airplane - if you don't, the tires will explode.

 Assume your tire at sea level, pumped to 100 psi.
 Air pressure at sea level is (about) 15psi.
 Therefore, the highest pressure which can be reached in the tire is 100+15=115psi.
 Ergo: There is no need to deflate bicycle tires prior to flight to avoid explosions.
 (Giles Morris)

 Addendum: The cargo hold is pressurized to the same pressure as the

-Myth: You can break a bike lock with liquid nitrogen or other liquified gases.
+Myth: You can break a bike lock with liquid nitrogen or other liquefied gases.

 Freon cannot cool the lock sufficiently to do any good.
 Steel conducts heat into the cooling zone faster than it can be removed by a freeze bomb at the temperatures of interest.
-Liquid nitrogen or other gasses are so cumbersome to handle that a lock on a bike cannot be immersed as it must be to be effective.
-The most common and inconspicuous way to break these locks is by using a 4 inch long 1 inch diameter commercial hydraulic jack attached to a hose and pump unit.
+Liquid nitrogen or other gases are so cumbersome to handle that a lock on a bike cannot be immersed, as it must be to break the lock.
+The most common and inconspicuous tool to break these locks is 4 inch long 1 inch diameter commercial hydraulic jack attached to a hose and pump unit.

 [More myths welcome!]